 The second was Charlie Brown’s Cafe, near the Hyatt and Science Center.
 While we aren’t Charlie Brown fans, this was so cute and so well decorated!
 This is really the only true themed cafe, big in size with lots of cute food options and nice decor.
 They were surprisingly hard to come by in Hong Kong!

-As you can see, there are a ton of things to keep you occupied in Hong Kong!
+As you can see, there are lots of things to do in Hong Kong with kids!
 It’s a very family friendly city though quite busy and packed, similar to NYC.
 We loved our time there and have found getting around easy.
 English was widely spoken and many of the signs were in English.
 We do prefer Taipei much more though, Hong Kong felt more like being in the US with the English being spoken everywhere, a ton of expats and tourists from the US, Australia, etc. and just a more US feel than Taipei which was very local with tons of culture.
 Hong Kong is a great choice if you don’t want much of a culture shock, language barrier, or are a single female/traveling alone with kids.
 I had no issues getting around by myself with Milana while Dave did his thing and it felt very safe to be there.
 We had a great time in Hong Kong and agree that it’s a great family vacation destination!

 Want to save this post?
 Pin it to read later!